rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 **Seeking diverse input** means getting feedback from people with different perspectives on how agents perform for them.
 People from different backgrounds may notice bias that others miss.

-**Regular auditing** involves periodically reviewing agent behaviors for bias patterns—analyzing outcomes to see if certain groups are systematically advantaged or disadvantaged.
+**Regular auditing** involves periodically reviewing agent behaviors for bias patterns-analyzing outcomes to see if certain groups are systematically advantaged or disadvantaged.

 **Challenging outputs** is essential when agent recommendations feel wrong.
 If an AI makes a recommendation that seems to disadvantage a particular group in ways that feel unfair, investigate.
 Be willing to override AI recommendations when human judgment suggests they may be biased.